-- Organize for digital business innovation
+- Organise for digital business innovation

 Select an appropriate set of building blocks based on your specific target business outcomes.
-For example, enhancing digital customer experience requires a new set of capabilities including a persona-driven approach, omni-channel integration and customer centricity.
+For example, enhancing digital customer experience requires a new set of capabilities including a persona-driven approach, omnichannel integration and customer-centricity.